ECuiDev/obsidian-quiz-generator/README.md

 - **Question Saving:** Save generated questions in either (or both) of the following formats.
   - Inline and multiline flashcards to review with [obsidian-spaced-repetition](https://github.com/st3v3nmw/obsidian-spaced-repetition).
   - Markdown callouts for seamless integration with your notes.
+- **Quiz Revisiting:** Re-open saved questions in the interactive Quiz UI (or write your own questions and open them with the UI).
+- **Multiple Languages:** Generate questions in the same language as your notes.
+- **Math Support:** Generate questions from notes that contain LaTeX.
-- **Model Options:** Choose between OpenAI's GPT-3.5 and GPT-4 models, depending on your needs.
+- **Model Options:** Choose between OpenAI's latest GPT-3.5 and GPT-4 models, depending on your needs.
-  - Use `gpt-3.5-turbo-1106` (16,385 token context window) for faster response times and efficient question generation with a moderate context window.
+  - Use `gpt-3.5-turbo-0125` (16,385 token context window) for faster response times and efficient question generation with a moderate context window.
-  - Use `gpt-4-1106-preview` (128,000 token context window) for more extensive content and in-depth question generation, suitable for complex educational materials and detailed assessments.
+  - Use `gpt-4-0125-preview` (128,000 token context window) for more extensive content and in-depth question generation, suitable for complex educational materials and detailed assessments.

 ## Usage